Internet Explorer is not supported by Design Library

 Short description

-The purpose is to guide or introduce the user to new features, products or functions.
+The purpose is to guide or introduce users to new features, products or functions.
 This pattern is still being discovered and open to feedback.

 When and how to use it?

-This design pattern should be considered when introducing something new to the user.
-This something new can be be either a big introduction for a new customer or a small feature in a product page.
+This design pattern should be considered when introducing something new or a change to the user.
+It can be be either a big introduction or a small feature in a product page.

 Big onboardings:

-• New customer at SEB, first time logging in to for example IBP.
+• New customer at SEB, first time logging in to for e.g. IBP

 • A new platform is launched (Business Arena, Morning and Nexus).